Skip Navigation

 Aiven presigned url

-Configure the presigned URL with a reasonable expiration time, such as 5 minutes.
+Configure the presigned URL with a reasonable expiration time, such as 5-15 minutes, depending on your backup size.

 Aiven expiration date